Automattic/jetpack/tools/e2e-commons/README.md

 ## Pages

 The tests are using the `PageObject` pattern, which is a way to separate test logic from implementation.
 Page objects are basically abstractions around specific pages and page components.
-There are two base classes that should be extended by page objects: [`WpPage`](../../../../../tools/e2e-commons/pages/wp-page.js) and [`PageActions`](../../../../../tools/e2e-commons/pages/page-actions.js) class.
+There are two base classes that should be extended by page objects: [`WpPage`](./pages/wp-page.js) and [`PageActions`](./pages/page-actions.js) class.

-- `WpPage` implements common page methods, like `init` - static method that initializes a page object and checks the displayed page is the expected one and `visit` - method that navigates to a page URL and then performs all the `init` checks.
+`WpPage` implements common page methods, like `init` - static method that initializes a page object and checks the displayed page is the expected one, and `visit` - method that navigates to a page URL and then performs all the `init` checks.

 `WpPage` extends `PageActions`.
 `WpPage` should be extended by all page objects that represent full pages.
 Rule of thumb: if it has a URL it should extend WpPage.
 Otherwise, it's probably representing a page component (like a block) and should directly extend `PageActions`.